katyhuff/npre247/README.md

 [![License: CC BY 4.0](https://licensebuttons.net/l/by/4.0/80x15.png)](http://creativecommons.org/licenses/by/4.0/)

-# NPRE NNN : Title
+# NPRE 247 : Modeling Nuclear Energy Systems

-This is the repository that holds ipython notebooks, python scripts, a syllabus, and other materials for Katy Huff's NPRENNN course at UIUC.
+This is the repository that holds ipython notebooks, python scripts, a syllabus, and other materials for Katy Huff's NPRE247 course at UIUC.

 ## Syllabus